google-research/kauldron/docs/eval.md

 *   Within the `train` job:
     *   `EveryNSteps`: Run evaluation every `X` steps
     *   `Once`: Run a single evaluation after `X` steps
-*   In a separate XManager job:
-    *   `StandaloneEveryCheckpoint`: Run evaluation every time a new checkpoint is found.
-    *   `StandaloneLastCheckpoint`: Only run evaluation once, after train has completed.

 Evaluators run in a standalone job can be grouped together through the `job_group='group_name'` attribute.
 This allow to save resources by sharing the